Get a FREE Case Review

 It is important to note that any car can rollover in the right situation.
 A car struck with severe force or even one that hits a median or curb can be launched into the air.
 That said, very few other classes of vehicles stand the risk of tipping during a turn like SUVs do.
 Drivers of these vehicles are urged to drive with caution and mind the posted speeds of the road.
 Drivers and passengers can sustain severe injury in a rollover crash, and some have been ejected from the vehicle, suffering fatal injuries as a result.
 The best protection in a rollover crash, and almost every other crash, is the wearing of a seat belt.

 If you have been injured in any type of car accident in Charlotte and another driver was found to be at fault, that driver may be liable for damages.
-Contact our experienced team of car accident attorneys to determine the types and amount of compensation you may be entitled to.
+Contact our experienced team of Charlotte car accident lawyers to determine the types and amount of compensation you may be entitled to.
 We will review the details of your accident at no cost to you and advise you of your legal options.